wwiigh/cvhw4/README.md

 Name: 蔡琮偉
 ## Introduction
- The objective of the homework is Image Restoration, to remove rain and snow effect, I use PromptIR[1] as backbone.
-To finish the task, I use the implementation form their github repo[2], and add SSIM[3] loss to get better performance.
+ The objective of the homework is Image Restoration, to remove rain and snow effect, I use PromptIR as backbone.
+To finish the task, I use the implementation form their github repo, and add SSIM loss to get better performance.
 With the above method, the model get PSNR 30.99.
 ## How to install
 ### Install the environment